 Intelligence is the analysis of collected information.
 One possible output of the intelligence process is the identification of potential targets.
 Targeting then is the continuing process that connects these targets to desired effects.
 Targeting also designates the capability (effector) most suited for achieving the intended effect on the target.
 In other words: "targeting is the process of selecting and prioritising targets and matching the appropriate response to them, taking into account operational requirements and capabilities."
-73 Moreover, the targeting process integrates capabilities from all military services force and navy)
+72 Moreover, the targeting process integrates capabilities from all military services (such as army, air force and navy) including capabilities specialised in cognitive effects.